alchemyplatform/alchemy-sdk-js/README.md

 in `etc/alchemy-sdk.api.md`.
 You can view generated Markdown files for each endpoint in the `docs-md` directory, or as a webpage by opening `docs/index.html` in your browser.

-## Future Work

-There's a long list, but here are the main ones:

-- Retry count support for json-rpc calls (currently only for NFT API calls).
-- More config options for the base ethers.js AlchemyProvider.

 ## Usage Examples

 ### Getting the NFTs owned by an address